What Is Nonattachment?

 Research on nonattachment

 In 2010, Sahdra, Shaver, & Brown (2010) created the nonattachment scale to capture the quality of nonattachment and investigate how it relates to other aspects of life.
 Since then, there has been a growing amount of research in the field of nonattachment, which has found that reducing fixation on the need for experience to be one way or other is extremely healthy.
-Not only is it related to reduced symptoms of depression, anxiety and stress ( Sahdra et al., 2010 ), it has shown to relate to increased prosocial behaviors such as empathy and kindness ( Sahdra et al., 2015 ) as well as advanced psychological development outcomes of wisdom and self-actualization ( Whitehead et al., 2018 ).
-Numerous studies have also shown it to be a more important quality than mindfulness when explaining positive psychological outcomes (e.g., Lamis & Dvorak, 2014 ).
+Not only is it related to reduced symptoms of depression, anxiety, and stress (Sahdra et al., 2010), but it has also shown to relate to increased prosocial behaviors such as empathy and kindness (Sahdra et al., 2015) as well as advanced psychological development outcomes of wisdom and self-actualization (Whitehead et al., 2018).
+Numerous studies have also shown it to be a more important quality than mindfulness when explaining positive psychological outcomes (e.g., Lamis & Dvorak, 2014).

 So how do you let go and be more nonattached?

 I know it is not the easiest thing to let go of your demands on experience.
-Most of our attachments are automatic, have been around a long time and are there because we feel that letting go of them will result in some sort of apathetic quagmire or spiraling loss of control.
-However, when we can let go of our need for experience to be one way or other, we don’t cease to make decisions.
-What occurs is a freedom and a lightness where life unfolds without obstruction, allowing us to be more present, be there for others, take opportunities when they arise and to move on from unhelpful experiences without getting unduly stuck.
+Most of our attachments are automatic, have been around a long time, and are there because we feel that letting go of them will result in some sort of apathetic quagmire or spiraling loss of control.
+However, when we can let go of our need for experience to be one way or another, we don’t cease to make decisions.
+What occurs is a freedom and a lightness where life unfolds without obstruction, allowing us to be more present, be there for others, take opportunities when they arise, and move on from unhelpful experiences without getting unduly stuck.

 Test it for yourself.
 Remember, life will unfold in its own way whether you try to control it or not.